Accreditation for Specialist Registration in Psychiatry

 If you have worked for less than full-time periods over the last five years, evidence can be provided from previous years – however clear details of this should be stated on the GMC application and CV.

-Please see information below which will help you identify which cohort you can apply for via the GMC.
+Depending on your KSE there are different cohorts of entry, please see information below which will help you identify which cohort you may apply for via the GMC.

-The College has three KSE entry level cohorts at which you can submit your portfolio if you are eligible.
+The College has three KSE entry level cohorts at which you can submit your portfolio to the GMC, if you meet the eligibility criteria above.

 Role of the College in Specialist Registration via the Portfolio Pathway